offsoc/LitterBox/README.md

 - Collect Windows telemetry via ETW

 ### Doppelganger Analysis
-Doppelganger helps you analyze code in two ways:
+Doppelganger helps you analyze payload in two ways:

 #### Blender
 Looks at what's running on your system by: